How Much Water Should A Diabetic Drink Daily – Best Benefits

 Dehydration occurs when the body loses more fluids than it takes in, leading to an imbalance of water and electrolytes.
 There are several causes and risk factors that can contribute to dehydration, including:

-Increased fluid loss: This can occur through sweating, urination, diarrhea, or vomiting.
+Increased fluid loss: This can occur through sweating, urination, diarrhoea, or vomiting.
 Certain medical conditions, such as diabetes, cystic fibrosis, and kidney disease, can also increase the risk of dehydration.

 Reduced fluid intake: This can happen when a person is not drinking enough fluids, or when they are unable to drink fluids due to an illness or injury.